eOption Commissions, Fees, and Minimum Deposit

 New account setup takes a while and often

 involves calling customer service.
-If you are like most other investors want to transfer money through ACH, you will have to mail the
+If you want to deposit money through ACH, you will have to mail the

 Authorization form and wait for around 10 business days for the activation of ACH.
 Prospective clients will need a lot of patience before they can start trading

-eOption has been given the third lowest ranking in Barron's magazine annual broker survey in 2013.
-It got horrible results in all categories except Costs.
+eOption has been given the third lowest ranking in Barron's magazine annual broker surveys in 2013-2015.
+It got horrible results in all categories

 Low commissions come at a cost: eOption's functionality is crude and basic, and desperately needs to be upgraded.
-Its customer service is spotty at best.
+Their customer service is spotty

 We recommend eOption only for very self-reliant and adventurous options traders.
 For everybody else, especially